 A Comprehensive Guide to Visiting & Trekking Gorillas in Volcanoes National Park 2023/24

-Mountain Gorilla trekking in Rwanda takes you to Volcanoes National Park -the best place to trek and see Mountain Gorillas and one of the Virunga ranges of Africa.
+Mountain Gorilla trekking in Volcanoes National Park enables you to trek and see Gorillas in the best place – one of the Virunga ranges of Africa.

-Unlike Uganda and Congo which have 2 gorilla trekking national parks, gorilla trekking in Rwanda (Rwanda gorilla trekking safaris are done only in Volcanoes National Park since all the country’s habituated gorillas only reside here.
+Unlike Uganda and Congo which have 2 gorilla trekking national parks, gorilla trekking in Rwanda is only done in Volcanoes National Park since all the country’s habituated gorillas only reside here.

 This stunning park covers an area of 160 square kilometers of the prime rainforest within Virunga Volcanoes and encompasses 5 of them: Mount Karisimbi (4,507m), Mount Muhabura (4,127m), Mount Bisoke (3,711 m), Mount Sabyinyo (3,669m), and Mount Gahinga (3,474m).
 Volcanoes National Park was the base for pioneering primatologist Dian Fossey, which makes it an authentic ‘

 Rwanda Gorilla Trekking Families in Volcanoes National Park Rwanda

 Volcanoes National Park is home to 12 habituated gorilla families and all Rwanda gorilla treks in Volcanoes start from one gorilla trekking trailhead called Kinigi.
 Below are the gorilla groups you can visit during your gorilla tours in Rwanda;

 - Susa Gorilla Family or Susa A

 - Bwenge Gorilla Family